 |FFP1505||Fire Prevention Practices|

 This course examines the structure and function of fire prevention organizations, conducting inspections, procedures and techniques of fire prevention, recognition and elimination of fire hazards, fire risk analysis as applied to municipal and industrial occupancies, public relations programs, including coordination with other agencies, public education and inspections practices.
-This course is required for the Florida Fire Officer I and Fire Safety Inspector certifications.
+This course is required for the U.S. Fire Administration Higher Education (FESHE) degree.
+This course is required for the Florida Fire Safety Inspector and Fire Officer II certifications.

 |FFP1540||Private Fire Protection Systems I|

 This course provides a study of fire protection alarm and extinguishing systems including design characteristics, operational theory and functional limitations and capabilities.
-There will be a comparative analysis of the various systems, including the standards governing systems.
-This course is required for the Fire Safety Inspector certification.
+There will be comparative analysis of the various systems including the standard governing systems.
+This course is required for the U.S. Fire Administration Higher Education (FESHE) degree.
+This course is required for the Fire Safety Inspector I, Fire Investigator I and Fire Officer II certifications.

 |FFP1612||Fire Behavior and Combustion|

 This course explores the theories and fundamentals of how and why fires start, spread and how they are controlled.
-This course is required for the U.S. Fire Administration Higher Education degree.
-This course must be completed with a grade of 70 percent "C" or higher to receive credit.
-Lab fee required.
+This course is required for the U.S. Fire Administration Higher Education (FESHE) degree.

 |FFP1702||Principles of Emergency Services|

 This course provides an overview of fire protection, career opportunities in fire protection and related fields, philosophy and history of fire protection/service, fire loss analysis, organization and function of public and private fire protection services, fire departments as part of local government, laws and regulations affecting the fire service, fire service nomenclature, specific fire protection functions, basic fire chemistry and physics, introduction to fire protection systems, introduction to fire strategy and tactics.
-This course must be completed with a grade of 70 percent "C" or higher to receive credit.
-Lab fee required.
+This course is required for the U.S. Fire Administration Higher Education (FESHE) degree.

 |FFP2109||Occupational Safety and Health for the Fire Service|

 This course introduces the basic concepts of occupational health and safety as they relate to emergency service organizations.
 Topics include risk evaluation and control procedures for fire stations, training sites, emergency vehicles and emergency situations involving fire, EMS, hazardous materials and technical rescue.
 Upon completion of this course, students should be able to establish and manage a safety program in an emergency service organization.
-This course must be completed with a grade of 70 percent "C" or higher to receive credit.
-Lab fee required.
+This course is required for the U.S. Fire Administration Higher Education (FESHE) degree.

 |FFP2120||Building Construction for the Fire Service|

 This course presents the fundamental concepts of building construction as they relate to how buildings burn.
 Students will learn how the ravages of fire affect wood, steel, concrete and composite construction.
 Emphasis is on avoiding human injury in each type of construction.
-This course is required for the Fire Safety Inspector certification.
+This course is required for the U.S. Fire Administration Higher Education (FESHE) degree.
+This course is required for the Fire Safety Inspector I, Fire Officer I and Fire Investigator I certifications.

 |Choose 27 credits from the following list:|